scholarslab/CodeLab/Week07/lesson.md

 ### JSON

 CSV is good for tabular data, but not great to encapsulate data with more complex relationships.
-Remember that our Dogs had lists of like and dislikes, for example.
+Each of our Dogs has lists of things they like and dislike, for example.
 CSVs don't really support variable-length lists of things inside of rows.
 We can store our own format to store lists within a single CSV element, but that just puts us back at step one.
 And, I cannot emphasize this enough, storing different arbitrary text data formats inside of each other is a *real bad idea*.
 Don't do it.
-Just don't do it.
+Oh my god, no, just don't do it.

-One popular way to do this is JSON.
+One popular, good way to do this is JSON.
 Sometimes it's pronounced "Jay Song", but it's really "Jason".
-Like the Argonaut or the deli.
+Like the Argonaut or the deli or [Robards](https://www.imdb.com/name/nm0001673/).
 JSON stands for "Javascript Object Notation" and was originally designed to allow websites to pass data back and forth between the browser and the server.
 But it's become a really popular generic format for all sorts of things and all sorts of languages.

 For example, a lot of GIS data is available as GeoJSON, a JSON format with geographic-specific fields.

 We don't have to go too much into the particular details of how JSON is structured.
-It's enough to kind of look at what it looks like.
+It's enough to just glance at what it looks like.
 Here's an example:

 ```json
 [